Iran–Saudi Arabia proxy war: Nigerian Sectarianism

 The Islamic Movement of Nigeria (IMN), a Shiite religious and political organisation founded and headed by Sheikh Ibrahim Zakzaki, constitutes another proxy in the conflict.
 It constitutes another asset that could enable Iran in disrupting Sunni States in West Africa.
 Thus, Saudi Arabia by supporting the Nigerian government in its suppressing efforts, and by providing support to rival Sunni groups such as Izala and not seriously condemning Boko Haram's actions, aims to limit its influence and growth in the region.

 Israeli–Palestinian conflict

-Both Iran and Saudi Arabia have employed different methods to resolve the Israeli–Palestinian conflict.
-Iran has preferred a confrontational approach, arming and financing proxies such as Hamas and Hezbollah (and lesser proxies such as PIJ and PFLP) in its ongoing proxy conflict with Israel.
+Iran and Saudi Arabia have employed different approaches to the Israeli–Palestinian conflict.
+Iran has preferred confrontational methods, arming and financing proxies such as Hamas and Hezbollah (and lesser proxies such as PIJ and PFLP) in its ongoing proxy conflict with Israel.
 Saudi Arabia has taken a diplomatic approach, such as backing Fatah's negotiations with Israel and the Arab Peace Initiative announced in 2002 and re-endorsed in 2007 and 2013 to bring about a comprehensive peace accord with Israel.
-Saudi Arabia strengthened ties with Israel in 2018 when Crown Prince Mohammad bin Salman stated that Israelis have a right to their own land.
+Saudi Arabia strengthened ties with Israel in 2018, when Crown Prince Mohammad bin Salman stated that Israelis have a right to their own land.